5 Tips for Business Owners to Manage Their Cash Flow

 First of all, do you have a firm grasp on how much money is coming in and going out each month?
 If you don’t, figure it out, because that’s your starting point to determine where you are and what you need to change or improve.
 Also, if your business is not yet profitable, determine when you will break even and use that number for future cash flow projections.

-One of the quickest and easiest ways to deposit and access funds is with Square Instant Deposit.
+Another quick and easy way to deposit and access funds is with Square Instant Deposit.
 As the name implies, you can deposit your funds instantly, even late at night or on the weekend.
 Just link your debit card and tap Instant Deposit in your Square app settings to see the funds in your account in seconds.
 Each deposit costs exactly 1% of the total deposit amount.
 That’s it.
 You can choose to use Instant Deposit any time your balance is greater than $50.

 You should set clear terms, which could mean anything from setting a due date two weeks from the invoice date or, for ongoing services, requiring payment by the 15th of every month.
 Then, if payment is due in two weeks and a client pays you in five days, try offering a slight discount, like 2% off.
 Or you can reward early payment with a discount on future products or services.
 By the same token, you should penalize delinquent payments with either a one-time late fee or another percentage-based pricing structure.